Winter Weather Advisory issued for La Sal and Abajo Mountains by NWS - NewsBreak

 Winter Weather Advisory issued for La Sal and Abajo Mountains by NWS

-Effective: 2021-10-12 00:00:00 MDT Expires: 2021-10-12 18:00:00 MDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Slow down and use caution while traveling.
+Effective: 2021-10-12 14:18:00 MDT Expires: 2021-10-12 18:00:00 MDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Slow down and use caution while traveling.
 The latest road conditions for the state you are calling from can be obtained by calling 5 1 1.
-Target Area: La Sal and Abajo Mountains WINTER WEATHER ADVISORY REMAINS IN EFFECT UNTIL 6 PM MDT TUESDAY ABOVE 9000 FEET * WHAT...Snow expected above 9000 feet.
+Target Area: La Sal and Abajo Mountains WINTER WEATHER ADVISORY REMAINS IN EFFECT UNTIL 6 PM MDT THIS EVENING ABOVE 9000 FEET * WHAT...Snow expected above 9000 feet.
 Total snow accumulations of 5 to 10 inches, with locally higher amounts up to a foot possible.
-Winds gusting as high as 50 mph. * WHERE...In Utah, La Sal and Abajo Mountains.
-In Colorado, Northwest San Juan Mountains. * WHEN...From midnight tonight to 6 PM MDT Tuesday. * IMPACTS...Travel could be very difficult.
-Gusty winds could bring down tree branches.
+Winds gusting as high as 40 mph. * WHERE...In Utah, La Sal and Abajo Mountains.
+In Colorado, Northwest San Juan Mountains. * WHEN...Until 6 PM MDT this evening. * IMPACTS...Travel could be very difficult.
 A detailed map of the snowfall can be found at: www.weather.gov/gjt/winter.alerts.weather.gov

 Comments / 0